21 Best Day trips from Bristol (for both locals and visitors)

 Weston-Super-Mare is also an option if you are looking for day trips from Bristol by public transport since you can take the train from Temple Meads.
 It’s direct but takes 90 minutes (that’s the only downside).
 See fares here.

-Wookey Hole is a small but vibrant village in Somerset.
-It is delectable with its small shops and cute eateries, but it also has an array of caves and caverns to explore.
+Wookey Hole is a small village in Somerset with small shops and cute eateries.
+It’s particularly known for its caves and caverns.
 The most popular attraction is the Wookey Hole Caves.

-Wookey Hall has some great advantages and is perfect for families, especially with younger children.
+Wookey Hall is also a great place to visit for families, especially with younger children.

 As it’s very close to Wells you can also combine these 2 locations into the same day trip.